 5. Citronella candles and tiki torches

 Besides the obvious burn risk that citronella candles and tiki torches present, citronella can harm dogs’ gastrointestinal and nervous systems.
-The fumes can cause lung irritation.
-Keep citronella candles and tiki torches away from dogs.
+And the fumes can cause lung irritation.
+So it is best to keep citronella candles and tiki torches away from dogs.

 6. Lighter fluid and liquid matches